Overview of angle grinders

 Metal cutoff wheel

 Use an inexpensive metal-cutting blade for rough cutting metal.

 If you’re patient, you can cut most metal with a hacksaw.
 But for quick, rough cuts, it’s hard to beat a grinder.
 I’ve used an angle grinder to cut rebar (Photo 3), angle iron, rusted bolts (Photo 4) and welded wire fencing.
 Use an inexpensive cutoff wheel for these and other metal-cutting tasks.

 Cut tile, stone and concrete

-Notching and cutting ceramic or stone tile to fit around outlets and other obstructions is difficult if not impossible with standard tile cutters.
+Notching and cutting ceramic or stone tile to fit around outlets and other obstructions are difficult if not impossible with standard tile cutters.
 But an angle grinder fitted with a dry-cut diamond wheel makes short work of these difficult cuts.